-A Guide to Local SEO for Large Enterprises
+A Guide To Local SEO For Large Enterprises & Franchises

 While these built-in resources certainly help, if ignored, the cons of larger companies with over 100 locations will outweigh the pros – especially with respect to local SEO.

 If there’s never been a defined strategy across the organization, it may be difficult to earn buy-in from others.
+I see this in many organizations.

+If they have a loosely planned strategy and roles have not been defined, a stakeholder can easily say, “I am not sure what X or Y or Z is doing and I think they own local, or part of it and they really need to decide.”

+So, the buck gets passed to another person who feels the same way.

 Large enterprises are generally not as adaptive and flexible as small companies.

+On top of that, the only person qualified to be in charge of local was dealing with other aspects of digital marketing.

-Consequently, tasks that should be no-brainers, like claiming local listings, can draw out for months.
+Consequently, tasks that should be no-brainers – claiming local listings, hiring a new vendor, etc. – can drag on for months.

-I’ve seen business regret not having urgency with regard to claiming listings.
+I’ve seen businesses regret not having urgency with regard to claiming listings.

 Something as simple as changing phone numbers can result in local traffic falling off the map due to data inconsistencies.

-In drastic cases, unclaimed and outdated listings have caused Google My Business traffic to plummet by more than 50 percent.
+In drastic cases, unclaimed and outdated listings have caused Google Business Profile traffic to plummet by more than 50%.

+Then there is a simple conversation about how to be in compliance with Google Business Profiles, which if not addressed can result in account level suspensions.

-Lack of defined roles coupled with the fact that the enterprise has many people on the marketing team will lead to the diffusion of responsibility and a lot of finger pointing.
+A lack of defined roles coupled with the fact that the enterprise has many people on the marketing team can lead to the diffusion of responsibility and a lot of finger-pointing.

 A common local task that falls victim to the “Bystander Effect” is review management.